 It doesn’t need to be this way.
 Wireless communications carriers are required to abide by the safety measures established by OSHA in order to keep their workers safe from harm.

 The business structure of the communication tower industry presents additional challenges to ensuring employee safety.
-When carriers own their own towers and directly employ the employees who build and maintain the
+When carriers own their towers and directly employ the employees who build and maintain the

 towers and the equipment on them, the carriers have the ability and incentive to ensure safe practices.

 - Towers are often owned by separate corporations (not carriers, generally), and are built by contractors;

 - Carriers often contract with “turfing vendors” for the installation and

 maintenance of equipment on towers;

 - Turfing vendors, in turn, may hire other contractors to perform work;

-■ These contractors may sub-contract tower work to still smaller employers.
+- These contractors may sub-contract tower work to still smaller employers.

-been killed on the job gathered to discuss issues affecting the safety of communication tower employees and were included in the discussion about best practices that could reduce injuries and fatalities among tower employees.
+The families of communication tower employees who had been killed on the job gathered to discuss issues affecting the safety of communication tower employees.
+They were included in the discussion about best practices that could reduce injuries and fatalities among tower employees.
 From the OSHA Communication Tower Best Practices Guide